 The False Claims Act has encouraged a number of individuals to step forward and report fraud because it gives whistleblowers pecuniary incentives.
-Since 1986, the US government has recovered more than \$3.5 billion as a result of qui tam lawsuits (Department of Justice Statistics, as of February 24, 2000).
+From 1986 to 2004, the US government has recovered more than \$3.5 billion as a result of qui tam lawsuits.

-This bill also seeks to give whistleblowers a share of the recoveries that result from qui tam lawsuits to give people a strong incentive to step forward and take the personal and professional risks involved in pursuing a false claim lawsuit; hence, reducing fraud perpetrated against the government. \
+This bill also seeks to give whistleblowers a share of the recoveries that result from qui tam lawsuits to give people a strong incentive to step forward and take the personal and professional risks involved in pursuing a false claim lawsuit; hence, reducing fraud perpetrated against the government.

-MIRIAM DEFINSOR SANTIAGO
+MIRIAM DEHENSOR SANTIAGO

-\ This bill was originally filed during the Thirteenth Congress.
+^{} This bill was originally filed during the Thirteenth Congress.